quidphp/lemur/README.md

     - [GeneralTruncate](src/Cms/GeneralTruncate.php) - Class for the route which allows truncating a table from the general page of the CMS
     - [Home](src/Cms/Home.php) - Class for the home route of the CMS
     - [HomeFeed](src/Cms/HomeFeed.php) - Class for the route feed of the home page for the CMS
+    - [HomeFeedRelation](src/Cms/HomeFeedRelation.php) - Class for the route which manages table relation, used by some inputs in the CMS
     - [Login](src/Cms/Login.php) - Class for the login route of the CMS
     - [LoginSubmit](src/Cms/LoginSubmit.php) - Class for the login submit route of the CMS
     - [Logout](src/Cms/Logout.php) - Class for the logout route of the CMS